History & Civics

 Who composed the Bande Mataram?
 State the reaction of the masses to the proclamation of the Partition of Bengal.

-Name any two prominent leaders of Anti-Partition agitation of Bengal.
-Name the song composed by Rabindranath Tagore during the Anti-partition agitation.
+Name another song composed by Rabindranath Tagore during the Anti-partition agitation.